Siggg/culottes/demo_use_case.md

 https://siggg.github.io/culottes

-(Use a web3 browser such as Firefox with Metamask add-on or Coinbase Wallet on mobile)
+(Use a web3/dapp/Ethereum browser such as Firefox with Metamask add-on on PC or Cipher on mobile)

 # Demo use case